Investigations of strong cosmic censorship in 3-dimensional black strings: Strong Cosmic Censorship Conjecture in 3dBS

 Chosen the contour of integration $C_{\omega}$ in (\ref{eq:packetnearchin}) as passing below the pole at $m=0$, this pole does not give any contribution deforming the contour to the lower half of the complex $m$-plane.
 Since the contribution from the poles at $m=-in\kappa_{-}$ given by the residue theorem is $z^{n}$ in (\ref{eq:packetnearchin}), it vanishes smoothly at $\mathcal{CH}_{\mathrm{R}}^{+}$.
 Therefore, the mode which comes out from $\mathcal{H}_{\mathrm{L}}^{+}$ and is reflected to $\mathcal{CH}_{\mathrm{R}}^{+}$ does not give any non-smooth property to $\Phi_{{\rm in}}(X)$.

 (B) The transmission coefficient ${\cal T}$ and the reflection coefficient $\tilde{{\cal R}}$ have the same poles at $m=m_{\mathrm{SD}}$ and $m=m_{\mathrm{OD}}$ defined by

 where $n=0,1,2,\cdots$.
-The subscripts SD and OD denote the `same directional (SD) mode' and the `opposite directional (OD) mode', respectively.
+The subscripts SD and OD denote the `same directional (SD) mode' and the `opposite directional (OD) mode', which correspond to the prograde mode and the retrograde mode in \cite{Dias:2019ery}, respectively.
 From the equations (\ref{eq:sdmodeeq}) and (\ref{eq:odmodeeq}) with (\ref{eq:deltaeq}), the slowest decaying frequencies of $m_{\mathrm{SD}}$ and $m_{\mathrm{OD}}$ of are obtained by

 where